eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 ### Instantiating the TransferManager

-The library provides a `TransferManager` implementation that can be used to present documents using the ISO 18013-5 for proximity presentation and the ISO 18013-7 for remote presentation.
+The library provides a `TransferManager` implementation that can be used to present documents using the ISO 18013-5 for proximity presentation.

 To create a new instance of the `TransferManager`, you can use the `TransferManager.getDefault` method.